-The Palace maintains impressive cultural and architectural legacies to show its visitors, such as the Generalife Palace's gardens, which is adjacent to Alhambra.
-I recommend taking the time to enjoy them by walking through at a leisurely pace.
+The Palace maintains impressive cultural and architectural legacies to show its visitors, such as the Generalife Palace's gardens, which are adjacent to Alhambra.
+You should take your time to enjoy them by walking through at a leisurely pace.

 Belém Tower, Lisbon, Portugal

 There are many landmarks to see in Lisbon, so if you plan to travel to this city for a vacation, make sure you spend at least 48 hours in Lisbon.

 One of the most impressive landmarks in Lisbon is the Belém Tower, formally known as the Tower of Saint Vincent.
 Belém Tower served as a site of embarkation and disembarkation for Portuguese explorers and as a ceremonial gateway to Lisbon.

 One good thing about visiting the Belém Tower is that you are not limited to one location.
 As a visitor or tourist, travelling to a country for one attraction is not logical.
 The tower's location is close to other sights, making it easier for you to explore the rest of the city.